redhat-developer/vscode-java/README.md

 *New in 0.42.0:*
 * `java.foldingRange.enabled`: Enable/disable smart folding range support.
 If disabled, it will use the default indentation-based folding range provided by VS Code.

+*New in 0.43.0:*
+* `java.maven.downloadSources`: Enable/disable eager download of Maven source artifacts.

 Troubleshooting
 ===============
 1. Check the status of the language tools on the lower right corner (marked with A on image below).